sanderclaeys/DistributionTestCases.jl/README.md

 - plotting PMD data files representing radial networks.

 ## Installation
 You can install this package itself by executing the following in Julia REPL.
-This will prompt for your GitHub credentials, because this is a private repository for now.
 ```
 ]add https://github.com/sanderclaeys/DistributionTestCases.jl
 ```